HSF/hsf.github.io/organization/_posts/2018/2018-12-05-softwareforum.md

 -   Re-partitioning in space is only one option - in general want to be able to repartition on arbitrary metrics:
     -   Need to build partition and then shuffle the data (2 phases).
-    -   USF = User Defined Function - this is difficult to optimise as it’s a black box for Spark.
+    -   UDF = User Defined Function - this is difficult to optimise as it’s a black box for Spark.
 -   For C/C++ interfaces how to serialise?
     -   Contact Christan Arnault for this.